-Without compression we need as many as 508 = 400 binary digits to represent the sentence as a string of 50 ASCII symbols.
+Without compression we need as many as 508=400 binary digits to represent the sentence as a string of 50 ASCII symbols.
 If we sum the number of binary digits needed for the 38 steps shown in the table we get only 271 binary digits.

-A highly optimized version of the LZW algorithm we have described is used widely in practice to compress computer files on in all major operating systems.
+A highly optimized version of the LZW algorithm we have described is used widely in practice to compress computer files under both the UNIX and Windows operating system, and in a CCITT standard for data-compression for modems.